-Like many moms, I fancy myself a bit of a human-lie-detector, and was pretty sure Devon was faking these “personalities.”
+Like many moms, I fancy myself a bit of a human-lie-detector, and was pretty sure my son was faking these “personalities.”
 This was confirmed by the results of a neurological exam, brain scan, and full psychological evaluation.
 No indications of psychosis.
-What Devon had been diagnosed with, however, was Reactive Attachment Disorder (RAD), also called Developmental Trauma Disorder (DTD).
+What he had been diagnosed with, however, was Reactive Attachment Disorder (RAD), also called Developmental Trauma Disorder (DTD).

 This left me wondering if there is a link between DTD and psychosis, and what parents can do to get their child the best possible treatment.